Roger Allam

-Roger William Allam (born 26 October 1953) is a British actor, who has performed on stage, in film, on television and radio.
+Roger William Allam (born 26 October 1953) is a British actor who has performed on stage, in film, on television and radio.

 He played Inspector Javert in the original London production of the stage musical Les Misérables, First Officer Douglas Richardson in the award-winning radio series Cabin Pressure, and DCI Fred Thursday in the TV series Endeavour.
-He is also known for his roles as Illyrio Mopatis in the HBO series Game of Thrones, Royalton in Speed Racer, Lewis Prothero in the 2005 adaptation of V for Vendetta and as Peter Mannion MP in The Thick Of It.
+He is also known for his roles as Illyrio Mopatis in the HBO series Game of Thrones, Royalton in Speed Racer, Lewis Prothero in the 2005 adaptation of V for Vendetta and as Peter Mannion MP in The Thick of It.

-He has been nominated a Laurence Olivier Award six times, winning thrice.
+He has been nominated six times for a Laurence Olivier Award, and has won three times.

 Life and career

 Allam was born in Bow, London, England.
 He was educated at Christ's Hospital and Manchester University.
 His father was rector of St Mary Woolnoth.

 He played Mercutio for the Royal Shakespeare Company, in 1983.

 From 1985 to 1986, he played Inspector Javert in the original London production of the stage musical Les Misérables.

 He has also appeared in many radio dramas for the BBC.
 In 2001, he starred in BBC Radio 4's adaptation of Les Misérables, as Valjean.
 In 2000 he played Adolf Hitler at the Royal National Theatre in David Edgar's Albert Speer.
 He won an Olivier Award as Best Actor 2001, for his role as Captain Terri Denis in a revival of Privates on Parade, opening in December 2001 at the Donmar Warehouse, Covent Garden.
 In November 2002 at the Comedy Theatre he co-starred with Gillian Anderson in Michael Weller's romantic comedy What the Night Is For.

 In 2003, he appeared as former West German federal chancellor Willy Brandt in Michael Frayn's play Democracy which opened at the Cottesloe Theatre, in the Royal National Theatre.
 He stayed with the show for its transfer to the West End.
 In December 2004 and January 2005, Allam appeared as the villainous Abanazar in a pantomime of Aladdin at the Old Vic theatre, co-starring Ian McKellen, Maureen Lipman and Sam Kelly.
 He reprised this role at the Old Vic, once again with Ian McKellen and Frances Barber in 2006–07.
 In August 2005, Allam appeared in Blackbird by David Harrower alongside Jodhi May at the Edinburgh Festival in a production by German star director Peter Stein.
 The play transferred to the Albery Theatre in London in February 2006.
 Blackbird subsequently won a best new play award.